Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Cram e r-Rao Lower Bound

 \subsection{Position Error Bound}

-The FIM $\FIM_\bpsi$ of the signal model parameters quantifies the information gained from the measurement $\br$ on the signal parameters.
+The FIM $\FIM_\bpsi$ of the signal model parameters quantifies the information gained from the measurement $\br$.
 The position-related part of this information lies in the MPC delays $\btau$, which are a function of the position $\pind{}$.
-With appropriate prior knowledge, such as the room geometry, this information can be used beneficially for positioning.
+To compute the position error bound (PEB), the square-root of the trace of the CRLB on the position error, we need the upper left $2\times2$ submatrix of the inverse of FIM $\FIM_\btheta$,